TimeChainage

 As time chainage charts are two dimensional, they show more information than a bar chart (which is really one dimensional).
 Relative progress rates can be easily seen, problem areas where two tasks are in the same place at the same time are easily identified and completion dates can be forecast rapidly based on actual progress to date.

 A time chainage chart is a powerful tool for demonstrating the nature and quantity of delay.
-As such they are often better than gantt charts for compensation event/claims submissions.
+As such they are often better than gantt charts for compensation events/claims submissions.

 Presentation